The Wisconsin State Fair – Families and friends alike look forward to these 11 days of summer all year long.

-People from all over our great state and beyond head to the fair each August, how lucky are we to be only a short drive away?!
-In 2016, more than ONE MILLION people visited the Wisconsin State Fair – now that’s spectacular!
+It’s deep-fried cheese, cream puffs, farm animals, pickles the size of your face, live music, and so much more.
+People from all over Wisconsin and beyond head to the fair in August each year, and we are lucky to just be a short drive away from Milwaukee!
+In 2017, more than ONE MILLION people visited the Wisconsin State Fair.
+Now that’s incredible!

-You could spend all eleven days at the Wisconsin State Fair and still not hit every attraction.
-So we’ve got the highlights for you, including features FAMILIES will want to know about!
-But first let’s talk about ‘getting’ there from Madison and where to park!
+You could spend all 11 days at the Wisconsin State Fair and still not hit every attraction.
+So, we’ve got the highlights for you, putting the spotlight on the features FAMILIES will want to know about and our “must-see” fair favorites.

 Classic Fair Hot Spots